 A key part of the Power purchasing process comes in once players choose the Class they'll play.
-What Classes are available, and what kinds of Powers you'd attach to them, are you to you.
-For instance, in There's a Game in this Book we established ten Classes the players can choose from.
-Each Class has a Power associated with it, and then we arranged the ten Classes around a circle so that each of the Classes "intersected" with two neighboring Classes.
-Effectively, each character chose a Class and they gained access to the power of that Class and the two intersecting Classes next to it (for a total of three possible Powers).
-When you set up your game, we recommend having at least six Classes to choose from (for some variety), with at least one Power associated with each Class -- you can do more, but at least one for each Class helps to make them different from each other and adds in some decision making for the players to go through.
+What Classes are available, and what kinds of Powers you'd attach to them, are up to you.
+For instance, in There's a Game in this Book we established twelve Classes the players can choose from.
+Each Class has a two different Powers associated with them.
+One set of Powers (what we call "Active Powers" because the charactes are seen to be "actively" using them) are innate to each Class -- only they get to use those Powers no matter what.
+A second set of powers (what we termed "Latent Powers" happen quietly and outside observers may not notice what just happened) are associated with each Class, but these Powers are shared between Classes.

+This worked out in our game when we arranged the Classes around a circle -- each of the Classes "intersected" with two neighboring Classes.
+Effectively, each character chose a Class and they gained access to the Active and Latent Powers of that Class and the Latent Powers of the two intersecting Classes next to it (for a total of four possible Powers).

+When you set up your game, we recommend having at least six Classes to choose from (for some variety), with at least one Power associated with each Class.
+You don't have to have more than one Power per Class, nor do you have to limit yourself to just two; so long as the various Powers and Classes are distinct enough that they don't feel duplicative, you can go wild with the Powers.
+So long as you attach at least one Power to each Class you helps to make the Classes different from each other.
+Plus, you add in an element of decision making for the players.